Corcovado National Park Sirena Ranger Station

 Day 3

-All guides are licensed by the Instituto Costarricense de Turismo (ICT) and insured by the Insituto Nacional de Seguros (INS)
+Simbiótica Adventures is licensed by the Instituto Costarricense de Turismo (ICT), and all of our guides are proudly insured by the Instituto Nacional de Seguros (INS)